open-telemetry/oteps/text/0000-app-namespacing-semantic-convention.md

 Namespacing attributes is a documented best practice for [some vendors](https://docs.honeycomb.io/getting-data-in/data-best-practices/#namespace-custom-fields).
 These practices emerged before OpenTelemetry, but are equally applicable to OpenTelemetry.

+This convention is also being used by the [OpenTelemetry Community Demo](https://github.com/open-telemetry/opentelemetry-demo/blob/main/src/checkoutservice/main.go#L265-L267).

 ## Open questions

 Should the prefix `app.` be used, or should it be something else?